AdobeDocs/workfront.pt-BR/help/quicksilver/planning/architecture/connect-record-types.md

 <!--
 You can use Adobe Workfront Planning to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
 Also, you can connect Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application. -->

-Você pode conectar tipos de registro uns aos outros ou tipos de registro com tipos de objeto de outros aplicativos.
+Você pode conectar tipos de registro uns aos outros ou pode conectar tipos de registro a tipos de objeto de outros aplicativos.

 Este artigo descreve como é possível conectar dois tipos de registro do Workfront Planning ou um tipo de registro do Workfront Planning a um objeto de outro aplicativo.